siphiwemanda/banned_book_project/README.md

 # FSND Capstone Project

 This application is an API that lets the user determine what books have been banned in what countries and why.

+Over the course of history various regiemes have banned books for primarily (but not limited to) political reasons.
+Particularly in todays climate it is vital to understand how information and ideas have historically been exchanged and surpressed.

 This application was built as part of the Udacity Full Stack Web developer nanodegree and was originally built to show my ability in: